wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.         Expires September 12, 2019               [Page 4]
+Kumari, et al.           Expires January 9, 2020                [Page 4]

-Internet-Draft       draft-ietf-dnsop-extended-error          March 2019
+Internet-Draft       draft-ietf-dnsop-extended-error           July 2019

    o  RESPONSE-CODE, 12 bits: the concatenation of the upper 8-bits of